Home » How to Manage Trade Promotions: 5 Tips to Improve Sales and ROI

 Here are some key aspects that your trade promotion strategy should address regarding in-store displays:

-• Attractive signage and messaging with your display will get your products noticed by the shopper.
+• Attractive signage and messaging on your display will get your products noticed by shoppers.

 • Entryway displays, end caps, and window displays increase your visibility to the buyer.